simon-javier/backup-manuscript-thesis/main.typ

 A theoretical framework serves as a foundational structure of concepts, definitions, and propositions that guide research by explaining or predicting phenomena and the relationships between them. #cite(<vinz_what_2022>) states that a theoretical framework serves as a foundational review of existing theories that functions as a guiding structure for developing arguments within a researcher's own work.
 It explains the established theories that underpin a research study, thereby demonstrating the relevance of the paper and its grounding in existing ideas.
 Essentially, it justifies and contextualizes the research, representing a crucial initial step for a research paper.
 The diagram below integrates deep learning and probabilistic modeling to create a comprehensive system for fingernail-based systemic disease detection, drawing inspiration from AI-driven diagnostic methodologies.
 It adapts principles from frameworks like #cite(<debnath_framework_2020>, form: "prose"), which emphasize systematic processing, feature extraction, and response generation in AI systems.

 #context {
-  figure(
-    placement: none,
-    image("img/theoretical-framework.png", width: 64%),
+  [#figure(
+      image("img/theoretical-framework.png"),
       caption: flex-caption(
         [Integrated Deep Learning and Probabilistic Diagnostic Framework for Fingernail-Based Systemic Disease Detection #cite(<debnath_framework_2020>, form: "normal")], [Integrated Deep Learning and Probabilistic Diagnostic Framework for Fingernail-Based Systemic Disease Detection], ),
-  )
+    )<debnath-archi>]
 }

-The process begins with users uploading fingernail images via a user interface, followed by input handling and preprocessing steps such as normalization, resizing, and augmentation to enhance image quality and variability.
-Feature extraction employs CNNs (e.g., ResNet, MobileNet) to identify visual patterns, while intent recognition classifies nail disorders (e.g., clubbing, pitting) and entity recognition isolates specific biomarkers.
-A knowledge integration module, populated with clinical literature and health data, supports probabilistic inference using models like Naïve Bayes and Bayesian Inference, generating risk assessments and recommendations.
-A feedback loop ensures continuous improvement by merging new data into the knowledge base, with third-party services providing external validation to enhance reliability.
-The process begins with users uploading fingernail images through a user interface, followed by preprocessing steps, such as normalization, resizing, and augmentation, to optimize image quality and diversity.
+@debnath-archi shows that the process begins with users uploading fingernail images through a user interface, followed by preprocessing steps, such as normalization, resizing, and augmentation, to optimize image quality and diversity.
 Feature extraction employs convolutional neural networks (CNNs), including EfficientNetV2S, VGG16, ResNet50, and RegNetY-16GF, to detect visual patterns, while classification identifies nail disorders, such as clubbing or pitting, and biomarker recognition isolates specific features.
 A knowledge integration module, incorporating clinical literature and health data, supports probabilistic inference /* using models like Naïve Bayes and Bayesian Inference */ to generate risk assessments and recommendations.
 A feedback loop continuously improves the system by integrating new data, with third-party services providing external validation to ensure reliability.

 #figure(
-  placement: none,
   image("./img/shandilya-theoretical.jpg", width: 75%),
   caption: flex-caption(
     [End-to-end framework for nail image classification using deep learning models. #cite(<shandilya_autonomous_2024>, form: "normal")],